IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-integrate-indigo-in-gradle.md

 plugins {
     `kotlin-dsl`
     ...
-    // Optional: To use defaults from the default IndiGO IVI application. id("com.tomtom.ivi.defaults.core")
     // Mandatory: For configure the IVI application at build time. id("com.tomtom.ivi.platform")
     // Optional: Plugin for versioning the APK based on the Git repository information.